91ahmed/RetroNotify/README.md

 ```

 ### How to Customize
-The class take one parameter which is an object to allow the user change the defult options.
+The class takes one parameter which is an object that allow the user to change the default options and customize the notification design.

 ``` javascript
 new RetroNotify({